 Hiking boots or approach shoes are a must.
 Gloves can be helpful (the chains can be cold or slippery).
 Consider a via ferrata set and a helmet.

-In winter conditions, if there is plenty of snow and the chains, not to mention the paint marks, are buried under it (which is normal in winter and early spring, but can happen in autumn and occasionally in summer too), you would need the full range of mountaineering gear, lots of experience, a partner and avalanche awareness.
+In winter conditions, if there is plenty of snow and the chains, not to mention the paint marks, are buried under it (which is normal in winter and early spring, but can happen in autumn and occasionally in summer too), you would need the full range of mountaineering gear, lots of experience, a partner and avalanche awareness: Have a look at this video.
 If there is less snow, an ice-axe and crampons, and the skills of using them may suffice.

 Route DescriptionWhen you get to Świnicka Przełęcz (Świnica Pass) you will have your first goal - Świnica - close at hand, rising in front of you.
 From the pass, it is just 250m upwards to the top.
 You walk up, following the red stripes, along a well laid trail among blocks of granite.
 After a quarter-hour the trail turns right and starts a long traverse of the southern (right-hand in the photo below) side of Świnica.